2021 11/21-11/23 San Antonio

 Next we took an unremarkable Hop On tour of the city, with its only exciting feature being the driving, as Kathy, the driver/narrator, navigated the narrow streets and low hanging branches that threatened to remove the heads of the second floor passengers.

-We hopped off the hop-on and returned to the River Walk, managing to get a rare ticket to the River Walk boat cruise for an enjoyable tour of the beautiful old buildings and amazing engineering.
+We hopped off the hop-on and returned to the River Walk, walking the paths on either side of the river, and managing to get a rare ticket to the River Walk boat cruise for an enjoyable tour of the beautiful old buildings and amazing engineering.

 2021 11/23 – 11/25 Houston